coding-yogi/bombardier/docs/troubleshooting.md

   zlib1.dll
   ```

-If you think it is not worth taking the pain to build bombardier on windows, you can always download windows executable from [releases](https://github.com/coding-yogi/bombardier/releases)
+Note: Bombardier is not officially supported on windows, but you can always try to build on your own